chaoticgd/ccc/docs/StabsNotes.md

 ### Void and __builtin_va_list

-Sometimes a `__builtin_va_list` symbol will be emitted and then all symbols after that one that have a `void` type will reference that one instead an actual `void` symbol.
+Sometimes a `__builtin_va_list` symbol will be emitted and then all symbols after that one that have a `void` type will reference that one instead of an actual `void` symbol.

 I believe the correct way to identify a void type in GCC's dialect of STABS is to detect a self-reference e.g. (1,0)=(1,0) rather than relying on the type name